shaunsmith/functionslab/README.md

 will be 100% applicable.
-The key differences are that Oracle Functions is a managed service so there's no need to start and manage an Fn server (it's truly serverless!) and being a cloud service Oracle Functions is integrated with the Oracle Cloud Infrastructure (OCI) Idenity and Acess Management (IAM), Networking, Events and other services.
+The key differences are that Oracle Functions is a managed service so there's no need to start and manage an Fn server (it's truly serverless!) and being a cloud service Oracle Functions is integrated with the Oracle Cloud Infrastructure (OCI) Identity and Access Management (IAM), Networking, Events and other services.

 ## Overview